All Episodes

 We need to prepare to prove our case in court.

-And we have to fix our signature to the charging document.
+And we have to affix our signature to the charging document.

 That's something that not everybody appreciates.

-There's a lot of talk about FISA applications, and many people that I see talking about it seem not to recognize What a FISA application.
+And many people that I see talking about it seem not to recognize what a FISA application.

 A FISA application is actually a warrant, just like a search warrant.

-Uh, in order to get a FISA uh search warrant, you need an affidavit signed by a career federal law enforcement officer who swears that the information in the affidavit is true and correct to the best of his knowledge and belief.
+In order to get a FISA search warrant, you need an affidavit signed by a career federal law enforcement officer who swears that the information in the affidavit is true and correct to the best of his knowledge and belief.

-Uh, and that's the way we operate.
+And that's the way we operate.

-And if it's wrong, sometimes it is, if you find out there's anything incorrect in there, that person is gonna face consequences.
+And if it's wrong, sometimes it is, if you find out there's anything incorrect in there, that person is going to face consequences.

 Okay.

-This is now we know an unverifiable document.
+This is now, we know, an unverifiable document.

 Why?